sanghunjlee/sanghunjlee/README.md

 #### I'm currently occupied with:

-* Learning more about CSS and javascript for web design
+* Complete developmental cycle in web apps using Typescript, React, and Vite
 * Delevoping a collection of apps to practice better organization and archetecture of codes
 * Making a whole brand out of trashbunny